haziqj/lavaan.bingof/README.md

     studies for Type I errors and power.

 ### Create a simulated data set of ordinal binary responses

+The true parameter values are according to the models specified in the research article.

 ``` r
 (dat <- gen_data_bin(n = 1000, seed = 123))